 God commends people who exercise faith in His Word.

 Faith shows itself in practicality.
 True biblical faith holds steady confidence in God’s plan for them in time regardless of reversals or problems in life.

 Pleasing God is one of the highest aims of the Christian life.
-To receive His commendation for pleasing him is a great reward.
+To receive His commendation for pleasing Him is a great reward.

-It was for the kind of faith that believers had in the Old Testament that believers are to have in the church age.
+It was the kind of faith that believers had in the Old Testament that believers are to have in the church age.
 The Holy Spirit will delineate the record of believers of old in the remaining of the chapter.
 He will do this in historical sequence.